Skip to content

 4. the place where the services are mainly performed.

-If you determine that wages are taxable in Queensland at the first tier (i.e. the employee’s principal place of residence is in Queensland), for example, you don’t need to continue with the remaining tiers.
-Paragraphs 10–19 of Public Ruling PTA039 explain how the tiers are applied.
-Alternatively, use the taxable wages interactive help.
+Once you determine that wages are taxable in Queensland at any of the tiers, you don’t need to continue down the remaining tiers.
+Paragraphs 10–19 of Public Ruling PTA039 explain how the tiers are applied; alternatively, you can use the taxable wages interactive help.

 Taxable wages interactive help